-Number Effective date Executive summary Impact Amendment to IAS 1, 'Presentation of financial statements' and IAS 8, 'Accounting policies, changes in accounting estimates and errors' on the definition of material.
-1 January 2020 These amendments to IAS 1 and IAS 8 and consequential amendments to other IFRSs: • Use a consistent definition of materiality through IFRSs and the Conceptual Framework for Financial Reporting; • Clarify the explanation of the definition of material; and • Incorporate some of the guidance in IAS 1 about immaterial information.
-The amended definition is: "Information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity."
-Material to the Scheme as materiality is central to reporting IFRS 17, 'Insurance contracts 1 January 2023 The IASB issued IFRS 17, 'Insurance contracts', and thereby started a new epoch of accounting for insurers.
+Number Effective date Executive summary Impact Amendment to IFRS 3, 'Business combinations' 1 January 2022 The Board has updated IFRS 3, 'Business combinations', to refer to the 2018 Conceptual Framework for Financial Reporting, in order to determine what constitutes an asset or a liability in a business combination.
+Applicable to the Scheme's possible future business combinations.
+In addition, the Board added a new exception in IFRS 3 for liabilities and contingent liabilities.
+The exception specifies that, for some types of liabilities and contingent liabilities, an entity applying IFRS 3 should instead refer to IAS 37, 'Provisions, Contingent Liabilities and Contingent Assets', or IFRIC 21, 'Levies', rather than the 2018 Conceptual Framework.
+The Board has also clarified that the acquirer should not recognise contingent assets, as defined in IAS 37, at the acquisition date.
+IFRS 17, 'Insurance contracts 1 January 2023 The IASB issued IFRS 17, 'Insurance contracts', and thereby started a new epoch of accounting for insurers.
 Whereas the current standard, IFRS 4, allows insurers to use their local GAAP, IFRS 17 defines clear and consistent rules that will significantly increase the comparability of financial statements.
 For insurers, the transition to IFRS 17 will have an impact on financial statements and on key performance indicators.
+The treatment is to be adopted and applied when applicable.
 Under IFRS 17, the general model requires entities to measure an insurance contract at initial recognition at the total of the fulfilment cash flows (comprising the estimated future cash flows, an adjustment to reflect the time value of money and an explicit risk adjustment for non-financial risk) and the contractual service margin.
 The fulfilment cash flows are remeasured on a current basis each reporting period.
-The unearned profit (contractual service margin) is recognised over the coverage The amendment is to be applied when applicable Aside from this general model, the standard provides, as a simplification, the premium allocation approach.
+The unearned profit (contractual service margin) is recognised over the coverage period.
+Aside from this general model, the standard provides, as a simplification, the premium allocation approach.
 This simplified approach is applicable for certain types of contract, including those with a coverage period of one year or less.
 For insurance contracts with direct participation features, the variable fee approach applies.
 The variable fee approach is a variation on the general model.
 When applying the variable fee approach, the entity's share of the fair value changes of the underlying items is included in the contractual service margin.
 As a consequence, the fair value changes are not recognised in profit or loss in the period in which they occur but over the remaining life of the contract.
+IFRS 17, 'Insurance contracts' Amendments 1 January 2023 In response to some of the concerns and challenges raised, the Board developed targeted amendments and several proposed clarifications intended to ease implementation of IFRS 17, simplify some requirements of the standard and ease transition.
+The amendments are not intended to change The treatment is to be adopted and applied when applicable.